Labor Day Gear Sales? Runner’s World is trying to help by sharing some editors’ favorite recent episodes.

 Aliphine Tuliamuk on Keeping Track (1 hour, 26 minutes)

-Aliphine Tuliamuk Third-year medical student and father Great Podcast Episodes for Runners Races - Places recent episode of Keeping Track went deeper than any interview she’s done yet.
+Aliphine Tuliamuk The Best Running Movies of All Time U.S. Olympic Marathon Trials and the world has turned upside down, but recent episode of Keeping Track went deeper than any interview she’s done yet.
 She gave her response to anyone criticizing Kenyan-born American athletes for “stealing” spots on the U.S. Olympic team.
 She voiced her fears about Kenya’s ability to respond to COVID-19, and she talked about missing her family, gender roles in Kenya compared to the U.S., and appreciating the opportunities that becoming a U.S. citizen has afforded her.
 This episode offers a healthy dose of perspective, lots of laughs, and some thought-provoking discussion.

 Apple Podcasts